top of page

 Sitting upright, cross your left ankle over your right knee.
 You should feel a stretch in your left hip.

-To stretch deeper, push gently down on your knee or lean forwards slightly (with a straight back).
-Hold for 30 seconds each side.
+To stretch deeper, push gently down on your knee or lean forward slightly (with a straight back).
+Hold for 30 seconds on each side.

 8. Spinal rotation